 Read more

 By Joseph Tabbi Was Saul Bass a writer?
 Was he a poet?
 Given that his film title ‘texts’ are not ‘his’ – not his compositions in the accepted sense, what is his art and how can it be seen as a writer’s art, a literal art?
-N. Katherine Hayles, an important theorist of writing in new […]
+N. Katherine Hayles, an important theorist of writing in […]

 Read more

 Via eyemagazine.com Title sequences of the 1950s and ’60s grabbed moviegoers with psychological insights, orchestral violence and some lessons learnt from the early pioneers of animation, for whom motion graphics, sound and story were inseparable.
-By Joel Karamath Title sequences have reached an unprecedented level of attention, with vast numbers of design studios dedicated to television […]
+By Joel Karamath Title sequences have reached an unprecedented level of attention, with vast numbers of design studios dedicated to […]

 Read more